emekoi/emekoi.github.io/pages/notes.md

 Emacs's `thingatpt.el` provides an API for defining text objects known as 'things', and querying the buffer for them.
 I want to add my own 'things' but the documentation isn't that clear (they say to do one thing, but do another internally).
 However, after reading most of the functions `thingatpt.el` defines, things become a lot clearer.
 In short, there are a few requirements to define a 'thing':

 1. You _must_ define `'forward-op` to use `forward-thing`.
 This is the only operation you have to define since all other operations can be emulated with just `forward-thing`.
-So for the rest of the operations it is assumed `'forward-op` is either `nil` or are more efficient implementation exists.
+So for the rest of the operations we will talk about, it is assumed `'forward-op` is either `nil` or are more efficient implementation exists.

    ``` emacs-lisp
    (put 'wordv2 'forward-op